carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_trainingpipeline_DiskStation_Jun-07-1543-2022_DownloadConflict.md

 The location of these attributes are specified as arguments to this pipeline step.

-Execution of this pipeline step starts with retrieving the concrete_base dataset from AzureML datastore.
+Execution of this pipeline step starts with retreiving the concrete_base dataset from AzureML datastore.
 In ore=der to do this, we need to get an instance of the run execution of the trial bbeing executed.
 This is done by calling the **get_context()** method of the **Run** class.
 The concrete_base dataset can then be obtained through the **input_datasets** property of the **RunContext** class, refencing the dataset name.
 The dataset can be converted to a pandas dataframe using the **to_pandas_dataframe()** method so that it can be used.

 The concrete_base dataset is then split into train and test sets using the **StratifiedShuffleSplit** class.
 The **StratifiedShuffleSplit** class is a cross-validation iterator that provides train/test indices to split data in train/test sets.
 The **StratifiedShuffleSplit** class is used to split the concrete_base dataset into train and test sets.
 The concrete_base dataset is split into 80% train and 20% test sets.
 The train and test sets are then split into features and labels datasets.
 The features and labels datasets are then saved and published as AzureML datasets.

 The four dataframes are saved to csv files in the locations specified as arguments to this pipeline step by using the numpy **to_csv** method.

-Finally, this step outputs some metrics that can be used by the user to validate the correct execution.
+Finall, this step outputs some metrics that can be used by the user to validate the correct execution.
 Logging is done using the **log()** method of the **Run** class.

-The following code shows the implementation of the first pipeline step.
+The following code shows the implemenation of the first pipeline step.

 ```python train_test_split